-If the CG is too far forward, the plane will bob the nose repeatedly on turns ("hyperstall"), feel sluggish and slow and appear to fly "heavy".
+If the CG is too far forward, the plane will bob its nose up and down in quick succession ("hyper-stall"), feel sluggish and slow (especially in turns) and appear to fly "heavy".

 If the CG is too far back, it will slam the turns and feel agile, but the pitch control may seem a little sketchy over long distances (100 feet or more)--this is completely different than a hyper-stall.
 The plane will be difficult to control as if it has a mind of its own.